 - 1 tablespoon finely chopped flat-leaf parsley leaves

-To the skillet, add the celery, onion, garlic, raisins, bay leaf, rosemary, thyme and remaining ¼ teaspoon salt.
+Add the celery, onion, garlic, raisins, bay leaf, rosemary, thyme and remaining salt to the skillet.
 Cook, stirring often until the onions are soft, about 5 minutes.
 Increase the heat to medium-high and stir in the mustard, then pour in the wine and orange oil.

-Cook until the wine is slightly reduced, 3 to 5 minutes, then add the broth and nestle the chicken thighs skin-side up into the skillet.
+Cook until the wine is slightly reduced, 3 to 5 minutes, then add the broth.
+Move chicken to an oven safe roasting dish and pour the skillet ingredients over the chicken.

-Set the skillet over medium-high heat and add the cream.
+Set the baking dish over medium-high heat and add the cream.
 Cook, stirring occasionally, until the sauce thickens, 3 to 4 minutes.
 Turn off the heat, remove the bay leaf, rosemary, and stir in the chopped celery leaves and parsley leaves.
 Spoon the sauce over the chicken and serve.

-Braised Chicken in Creole Orange Mustard Sauce …It’s What’s for Dinner.
+Braised Creole Chicken Thighs in Mustard Cream Sauce …It’s What’s for Dinner.